shubhamranjan/dotnet-etcd/README.md

 #### Available Constructor Parameters

-* caCert - String containing ca cert when using self signed certificates with etcd.
-Default : EmptyString
-* clientCert - String containing client cert when using self signed certificates with client auth enabled in etcd.
-Default : EmptyString
-* clientKey - String containing client key when using self signed certificates with client auth enabled in etcd.
-Default : EmptyString
+* handler - Http Handler that can be used by the underlying grpc client.
+This can be used for variouse use cases, for e.g. configuring client certifcates .
+Default : null
-* publicRootCa - Bool depicting whether to use publicy trusted roots to connect to etcd.
+* ssl - Bool depicting whether to configure a secure or unsecure connection.
 Default : false.

 ### Operations